alan-kudelko/DrinkCreator6000/README.md

 - 🟥 **Red, dahsed lines** – Task notifications
 - 🟧 **Orange** – Mutexes (`MutexHandle_t`)

+During normal operation, `taskMain` coordinates other tasks based on the global context variable UI_Context.
+It issues task notifications to trigger activation and suspension of specific tasks as required by the current state.

+If a fault is detected by `taskErrorHandler`, all running tasks are immediately suspended, the fault record is written to EEPROM, and the system performs a restart to ensure safe recovery.

+Global variables do not require protection through mutexes or semaphores, since they are not critical for the stability of the system.
+The `UI_Context` structure is also not protected, as all operations on it are atomic—ensuring that all fields of the structure are written simultaneously.
+Moreover, tasks never modify the field that determines the currently active task; instead, they only update fields related to their respective submenus.
+If any submenu field contains an invalid (out-of-range) value, it is automatically reset to a default value within the currently executing task.
+This situation can only occur during switching of the currently running task and results in the worst case in displaying the first submenu of the running task.

 ---

 ### 4. Navigation & UI Context